Flooding

 Alternatives include:

-Medication such as SSRIs can be used as adjuncts but cannot fully replace exposure therapy.
-When choosing alternatives, consideration of patient tolerance to intensity and alignment with treatment goals is essential.
+Medication such as SSRIs can be used as adjuncts but cannot completely replace exposure therapy.
+When choosing alternatives, consideration should be given to the patient's tolerance for intensity and the alignment with treatment goals.

 Frequently Asked Questions

-Before flooding therapy, a psychologist will conduct a detailed assessment to determine if the patient is suitable for this approach.
-Patients are required to sign informed consent and be informed of potential short-term emotional fluctuations.
-The therapist will explain the process in advance and help establish basic relaxation techniques to alleviate discomfort during treatment.
+Before flooding therapy, a psychologist conducts a detailed assessment to determine if the patient is suitable for this approach.
+Patients need to sign informed consent and be informed of potential short-term emotional fluctuations.
+The therapist will explain the procedure in advance and help establish basic relaxation techniques to alleviate discomfort during treatment.

 What should I do if I feel overwhelmed by anxiety during treatment?

-If emotions become too intense during therapy, the therapist will immediately pause and guide the patient through deep breathing or muscle relaxation exercises.
-Patients can verbally express their feelings, and the therapist will adjust the intensity accordingly.
-After treatment, follow-up buffer time will be provided, along with instructions on how to continue practicing coping skills at home.
+If emotions become excessively intense during therapy, the therapist will immediately pause and guide deep breathing or muscle relaxation exercises.
+Patients can verbally express their feelings, and the therapist will adjust the intensity based on the response.
+Afterward, follow-up buffering time will be provided, along with instructions on how to continue practicing coping skills at home.

 What lifestyle adjustments should be made in daily life after treatment?

 It is recommended to avoid environments with excessive stimuli immediately after treatment, gradually increasing exposure levels and recording responses.
-Maintaining regular routines and exercise can help stabilize emotions.
+Maintaining a regular schedule and exercise can help stabilize emotions.
 If sleep disturbances or emotional rebound occur, timely communication with the therapist is advised to adjust subsequent plans.

 Is regular follow-up necessary after the course?